CAS-ual-TY/Visibilis/README.md

 - **The Forge Team**: For being and creating something awesome, too
 - **Wicca**: ["*make your own programming language*"](https://prteamwork.com/threads/nerd-memes.33581/#post-301451)
 - **gendeathrow**: [For telling me about **glScissor**](https://www.minecraftforge.net/forum/topic/74794-render-gui-inside-rectangle/?tab=comments#comment-358643)
+- **diesieben07 & gigaherz**: For their help on the Minecraft Forge Discord